Drury Plaza Hotel 828 Paseo de Peralta Santa Fe

-This four-day program, held in beautiful Sedona, Arizona, is an opportunity to pause from the many complexities of being a judge and find some space to breathe and reflect.
+This four-day program, held in beautiful Santa Fe, New Mexico, is an opportunity to pause from the many complexities of being a judge and find some space to breathe and reflect.
 Mindfulness is the practice of cultivating non-judgmental awareness in the present moment.
 It is a practice of learning to pay attention to our thoughts, emotions, and physical sensations and acknowledging whatever is present and using that information to respond to the unfolding of our work and lives.

 Over the course of the four days, we will explore the most current research on mindfulness, including the neuroscience underlying mindfulness and the effects of mindfulness on work-related skills and behaviors.
 Specifically, participants will learn how mindfulness can help cope with trauma, and enhance leadership and communication.
 Mindfulness also …